Skip to content

 id INT PRIMARY KEY,

-user_id INT REFERENCES users(id),
+user_id INT REFERENCES users(id) ON DELETE CASCADE,

 ...